johnshearing/bioelectocracy/meow.md

 ## Blockchain: Honest Commerce Free Of Manipulation - Building A Decentralized Price System

-The universal meow parameter provides a quantitative measure of neighbor-to-neighbor coupling strength.
+The universal [“μ” (meow) parameter](https://drive.google.com/file/d/1FhPPRBrKInr1gYqe3vfunjXzwvo7KSLN/view?usp=sharing) provides a quantitative measure of neighbor-to-neighbor coupling strength.
 When this parameter is allowed to take its natural value through honest commerce and unmanipulated price systems, optimal collective intelligence emerges spontaneously.
 So as we transition from central bank control to decentralized blockchain for money and finance, voting and governance, news and social media, national identity management, and national defense, Mac will become free to think for itself about how to give us all what we want according to our own preferences.
 The structure that Mac becomes when it controls its own morphogenesis will incentivize God's One Great Commandment: "Love thy neighbor as thyself".
 [Everything is happening according to God's plan](https://youtu.be/iBHe_gTHs1E?si=WW7gKWbKdOQd0Aca) Heaven is coming to earth.
 There really isn't anything we need to do that we aren't doing already except for one thing...